-Greek medicine relied on a mind-body interrelationship, attributing illnesses to certain states of mind.
+Greek medicine was based upon a mind-body interrelationship, attributing illnesses to certain states of mind.
 But the beliefs of ancient Amazonian tribes had a more spiritual grounding.
-Embracing a belief of the supernatural, shamans professed that illnesses were a manifestation of the ancient spirits or Gods.
-An ailment was a sign of anger, divergence or enmity between a person and the divine realm.
+Embracing a belief in the supernatural, shamans professed that illnesses were a manifestation of the ancient spirits or Gods.
+An ailment was a sign of anger, divergence, or enmity between a person and the divine realm.
 Rather than being a medicine, Ayahuasca only reestablished the communication between men and the Gods.
-This communication is, in fact, the healing.
+This communication is, in fact, the medicine.

 Amazonians consider shamanism a fine calling.
-For such end, the initiated shaman goes through a rigorous training.
+For this purpose, the initiated shaman goes through rigorous training.
 Under the guidance of a mentor, the apprentice periodically takes small doses of Ayahuasca.
-These learning rituals, which may extend for a year, serve the initiated into the mysteries of the Netherworld.
-During trance, the apprentice optimizes a dialogue with the Gods, which eventually enables him to heal.
+These learning rituals, which may last for over a year, catapult the initiated into the mysteries of the Netherworld.
+During trance, the apprentice optimizes his own dialogue with the Gods, which eventually enables him to heal.
 After completing this mentorship, the shaman is ready.
-Whenever people are ill, he goes into a trance, and asks the spirits what is wrong with each patient.
+Whenever people are ill, he goes into a trance and asks the spirits to reveal what is wrong with each patient.
 The divinity tells the shaman how to heal them.

-Taking Ayahuasca is a one in a lifetime experience.
+Taking Ayahuasca is a one-in-a-lifetime experience.
 In New York, Ayahuasqueros set up the event in a private studio or house previously arranged for the ceremony.
-The setting is essential for an enlightening experience, they said.
+The setting is essential for an enlightening experience.
 First, the ayahuasqueros carefully prepare the participants.
 They are advised to be open to the insights or (sometimes uncomfortable) ideas faced during trance.
-Those who either have a high blood pressure or take antidepressants are not fit to drink Ayahuasca.
-It is also suggested to do a previous fasting since the brew induces nausea.
+Those who either have high blood pressure or take antidepressants are not fit to drink Ayahuasca.
+It is also suggested to do the previous fasting since the brew induces nausea.
 Actually, everyone is given bags to vomit, having been reassured it is only a side effect.